All Hardware Types Interview Questions

 How do you write a fix priority arbiter?

 Meta phone screen - How do you write a round robin arbiter?
+Talk it out loud.

 RTL Coding Challenges